evidentlyai/evidently/docs/book/get-started/tutorial.md

 **How does it work?** The data drift report compares the distributions of each feature in the two datasets.
 It [automatically picks](../reference/data-drift-algorithm.md) an appropriate statistical test or metric based on the feature type and volume.
 It then returns p-values or distances and visually plots the distributions.
 You can also [adjust the drift detection method or thresholds](../customization/options-for-statistical-tests.md), or pass your own.

 {% hint style="info" %}
-**Large reports might take time to load.** The example dataset is small, so the report should appear quickly.
+**Large reports might take time to load.** The example dataset is small, so the report appears quickly.
 If you use a larger dataset, the report might take time to show.
 The size limitation depends on your infrastructure.
 In this case, we suggest applying sampling to your dataset before passing it to Evidently.
-You can do it with pandas.
 {% endhint %}

 {% hint style="info" %}
 **Visualizations might work differently in other notebook environments**.
-For example, in the Jupyter lab, you won't be able to display the HTML directly in the cell.
-In this case, try exporting the file as HTML.
+For example, in the Jupyter lab, you won't be able to display the HTML in the cell.
+In this case, export the file as HTML.
 In other notebooks like Databricks, Kaggle and Deepnote, you should add an argument to display the report inline: iris_data_drift_report.show(mode='inline').
 Consult [this section](../tests-and-reports/supported-environments.md) for help.
 {% endhint %}

 ## 5. Customize the report